kamisori/common-lisp/concepts/arithmetic/introduction.md

 (+ 1 2 3 4 5)     ; => 15
 ```

-While prefix notion turns some operations like `2 + 2` into the somewhat unfamiliar `(+ 2 2)` form, it makes it much easier to operate on more than one number at a time.
+While prefix notation turns some operations like `2 + 2` into the somewhat unfamiliar `(+ 2 2)` form, it makes it much easier to operate on more than one number at a time.

 ## Basic Math